adrmaas/thoughts/terraform.md

   modules/         # reusable generic modules if you're doing mono-repo bin/             # any shared tooling
 ```
-Avoid the complexity of refactoring an over organized repository that encodes changing information in it's
+Avoid the complexity of refactoring an over organized repository that encodes unstable information in it's
 directory structure.
 Record ownership in meta-data.
-Include environment when needed.
+Include environment when needed not as a requirement.

 Don't mix root modules/configurations with resuable modules.
 Module cross dependencies can become a plane
 of hell.

-Don't use root modules/configurations sub/private modules if it can be avoided.
+Don't use private sub modules in root modules/configurations if it can be avoided.
 This can lead to a profusion
 of code variations that become difficult to support.

 External module repostories can be defined by varying git tag wild cards.
 This enables external module